 - Reaching a small number of buyers.
 It’s hard to hyper-personalize message for dozens or hundreds of buyers.
 Start with a handful of key decision makers, test things out, refine your processes and then consider scaling.

 - Including a CTA that helps you measure success.
 You’ve put all this effort into your mailer, so make sure your CTA is strong.
 For example, your direct mailer could include a CTA encouraging the buyer to schedule a meeting or a demo, and you provide a QR code the buyer can take a picture of with their phone that takes them to personalized hub you can track.
 Don’t forget to track the package so you know when they’ve received it and you can reach out to follow up.
+Another option is the dynamic QR code, which are faster to scan, editable and trackable, and can help boost engagement.

 6. Foster Team Cross-Functionality